MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/inst/doc/create-ae-table-as-csv.md

 fnadae<- system.file("extdata/sample-xpt", "adae.xpt", package="rrdfqbcrnd0")
 adae<- read.xport(fnadae)

+## by treatment
+aesummay.trta.e<- sqldf("
-aesummay.e<- sqldf("select TRTA, SAFFL, '_ALL_' as AESOC, '_ALL_' as AEDECOD, 'count' as procedure, 'quantity' as factor, count(*) as measure from adae group by TRTA", stringsAsFactors=FALSE )
+select distinct TRTA, SAFFL, '_ALL_' as AESOC, '_ALL_' as AEDECOD,
+       'count' as procedure, 'quantity' as factor, count(*) as measure from adae group by TRTA
+", stringsAsFactors=FALSE )
 ```

 ```